stepsbtw/stepsbtw/README.md

-# Welcome! 🚀

-Hey there!
+# Hey there! 🚀

 I'm a Computer Science student at CEFET/RJ in Rio de Janeiro, Brasil.
 I'm 19 years old and passionate about coding and math.

 ## About Me

-- 💻 Proficient in Python, C++ and Java.
+- 💻 Studying Python, C++ and Java.
-- 🤖 Studying some Julia and R for research purposes.
 - 📊 I use Python libraries like Pandas, Numpy, Matplotlib, Keras, and TensorFlow.
-- 📊 Specializing in Data Science and Security.
 - 🐺 Member of Wolfbyte IA at IEEE CEFET/RJ student branch.
+- 📈 Love Maths.

 ## Current Focus

 I'm currently delving into:

-- 🧪 Data Analytics
+- 🧪 Linear Programing
 - 🤖 AI and Machine learning.
-- 📈 Lots of Maths.

 ## Let's Connect 🌐